 Saint James, Bishop of Rostov According to a local tradition, he received monastic tonsure at Kopyrsk monastery on the River Ukhtoma, 80 kilometers from Rostov.
 For a long time he was igumen of this monastery, and in the year 1385 he was made Bishop of Rostov when Pimen was Metropolitan and Demetrius of the Don was Great Prince.

 In defending a woman condemned to execution, the saint followed the example of the Savior, inviting whoever considered himself to be without sin to cast the first stone at her (John 8:7), and he then sent the woman forth to repentance.
-The Prince and the Rostov nobles, disgruntled over the bishop’s judgment, threw St James out of Rostov.
+The Prince and the Rostov nobles, disgruntled over the bishop’s judgment, threw Saint James out of Rostov.

 Leaving the city, the saint proceeded to Lake Nero, spread his bishop’s mantiya on the water, and having signed himself with the Sign of the Cross, he sailed off on it as if on a boat, guided by the grace of God.
-Traveling one and a half versts from the city, St James emerged on shore at the site of his future monastery.
+Traveling one and a half versts from the city, Saint James emerged on shore at the site of his future monastery.
 The prince and the people, repenting their actions, besought the saint’s forgiveness.
 The gentle bishop forgave them, but he did not return again.

-St James is also commemorated on May 23.
+Saint James is also commemorated on May 23.